Shasha-777/2024_ia651_Oruganti/student_success_readmefile.md

 Y Variable: Dropout Status, which is the target variable indicating whether a student dropped out, is currently enrolled, or graduated.

 #### Task Type:
 This project is a classification task.
-We are predicting categorical outcomes: dropout, enrolled, or graduated.
+I am predicting categorical outcomes: dropout, enrolled, or graduated.
 Number of Observations
 The dataset consists of 4424 observations, each representing a student's record at the time of enrollment.
 Feature to Observation Ratio